 The Chiefs are celebrating 50 years in Kansas City this season, and I’ve been blessed to experience those 50 years as a Chiefs fan in many ways.
 I hope my dad, and my brother Ricky, are smiling down from Heaven as they witness my blessings occur as a Chiefs fan.
 I hope in spirit they’re able to share in my experience’s as a Chiefs fan, since they didn’t have the same opportunities as a fan that I’ve been blessed with.
 I know my dad would have been thrilled to meet Abner, Bobby, and Len, three favorite players during his era, HOF legends during mine.

-- 2015 NFL mock draft: Kansas City Chiefs post-Senior Bowl selection - Arrowhead Pride (blog)
+- The Kansas City Chiefs run defense kind of sucks this preseason - Arrowhead Pride (blog)